Complete PhilHealth ID Requirements in the Philippines 2026 (Fast & Free Guide)

 The Great Debate: Regular Cardboard ID vs. PVC ID

 One of the most confusing aspects of the PhilHealth ID requirements in the Philippines is the type of card you get.
-Let’s clear the air on this.
+Let’s clear the air on this issue so you know what to expect.

 The Standard ID (Paper/Cardboard)

 This is the default ID given to 90% of applicants.
 It is made of sturdy paper.
 It is absolutely FREE.
 It requires you to paste your own 1×1 photo and sign it.
-Once you laminate it, it is considered a valid secondary ID nationwide.
-If a hospital asks for your PhilHealth ID, this paper card is perfectly acceptable.
+Once you laminate it, it serves as an excellent supporting ID if you are preparing your passport requirements or gathering your student permit requirements for the LTO.

 The Digitized PVC ID (PhilHealth Insurance ID Card)